AI Integration & Development

-The common misconception: agentic AI is just a smarter chatbot.
-It is not.
 A chatbot takes a prompt, generates a response, and stops.
 An agent takes a goal, breaks it into steps, uses tools, evaluates its own progress, and keeps going until the job is done.
-That distinction is the difference between autocomplete and autonomy.
+That distinction is the difference between autocomplete and autonomy, and most engineers are still building on the wrong side of it.

 The word "agentic" gets thrown around loosely.
 Here is what it actually means in practice: an agentic system has autonomy over its own execution flow.
 It decides what to do next based on the results of what it just did.